Fees and Insurance

 -$200 for 90-100 minute "double sessions"

-The majority of our clients will receive one diagnostic intake and 3-6 months of weekly therapy sessions, which are usually 50 minutes in length.
-Some clients are better served by scheduling 55 minute sessions, or 90-100 minute "double sessions," especially if you require effective exposure-based therapies.
+The majority of our clients will receive one diagnostic intake and 3-6 months of weekly therapy sessions, which are usually 55 minutes in length.
+Some of our clients benefit from 90-100 minute "double sessions," especially if you require effective exposure-based therapies.
 The format and cost of your therapy sessions will be discussed with you at the beginning of treatment.

 Will I ever be surprised by a bill from your clinic?